 What funding opportunities exist for Ph.D. students (e.g., fellowships, assistantships)?

 Each applicant is automatically considered for school-based fellowship funding, which may cover tuition, fees and health insurance, as well as a stipend.
-We typically offer 8-10 fellowships for each entering class.
+We typically offer seven or eight fellowships for each entering class.
 The Graduate School also awards a few highly competitive fellowships and merit assistantships.
 The school nominates applicants each year for these awards.
 More information is available on our cost and funding page and the Park Fellowships page.

 How can I learn more about the program?